metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/FASTA.md

 The *fasta* sequence file format is certainly the most widely used sequence file format.
 This is certainly due to its simplicity.
 It was originally created for the Lipman and Pearson [FASTA program](https://en.wikipedia.org/wiki/FASTA) {{< cite "Pearson:1988aa" >}}.
-OBITools use in more of the classical :ref:`fasta ` format an :ref:`extended version ` of this format where structured data are included in the title line.
+In addition to the classic `fasta ` format, OBITools uses an `extended version ` of this format where structured data is included in the title line.

-In *fasta* format a sequence is represented by a title line beginning with a **>** character and the sequences by itself following the :doc:`iupac ` code.
-The sequence is usually split other several lines of the same length (expect for the last one)
+In *fasta* format, a sequence is represented by a title line beginning with a **>** character and the sequences by itself on the following lines using the `iupac ` code.
+The sequence is generally divided into several lines of the same length (with the exception of the last line, which may be shorter).

 ```
 >my_sequence this is my pretty sequence